 On May 30, 2007, the Council on Academic Affairs approved the proposal for policies and procedures for listing service-learning courses with an “S” suffix.
 This addition makes it easier for students to locate service-learning courses and provides standards for course design across the university.
+The S-designation is also used to track and report on service-learning courses across the institution including to the Board of Trustees.
 Due to several administrative changes to the course systems over the past few years, there are still many service-learning courses that do not carry the S-suffix.
-To help students identify and faculty to promote service-learning courses, we are currently working with administration and faculty to ensure that the bulk of service-learning offerings get the S-designation.
+To help students identify and faculty to promote service-learning courses, we are continuously working with administration and faculty to ensure that service-learning courses get the S-designation.

 Why should I apply for the S-designation?

-If you plan to develop or already have an existing course that will be taught as a Service-Learning course, you should consider applying for the S-Designation.
-The S-Designation has many advantages for a course, including:
+If you plan to develop or already have an existing course that will be taught as a Service-Learning course, you should apply for the S-designation.
+The S-designation has many advantages for a course, including:

 - Making your classes more visible to students who are interested in service and search for S in the course catalog

 - Allowing us to promote your classes along with the other Service-Learning courses on our website and through other channels

 - Including your course in institutional reporting on Service-Learning and High Impact Practices